tokenn-com/ico/README.md

 ### Features

 Ownable - The Locked contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
-The owner can assign token shares to team members and advisors.
+The owner can assign token shares to team members and advisors during the first 365 days after contract instance creation.
 The owner can destroy it after the destruction period.

 Retention period - The withdrawal of tokens is blocked for 365 days after the finalization of the crowdsale.
-During the first 365 days after contract instance creation the token share of team members and advisors can be set, but no one will be able to transfer them to their own account.
+After the expiration of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.

 Unlock Period - After  the  retention  period  has  ended,  team  members  and  advisors  are  allowed  to  unlock  their  token share, thus triggering the transfer to their own accounts.

 Destruction - At least 500 days after finalization of the crowdsale, this contract instance can be destroyed by the contract’s owner.
 All remaining tokens of this contract instance will be transferred to the owner’s account.
 Team members and advisors who have not unlocked their tokens share will lose them.

-Team Member or Advisor -  A number of tokens can be assigned to these accounts.
-After the expiration of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.

 ### Constraints